Kijewski/generic-c-hashmap/README.md

 In short:

 * you may use *generic-c-hashmap* in your commercial applications,
-* you don't have to acknowledge *generic-c-hashmap*, if you use it in a binary distribution, but you may if you want to,
+* you don't have give to credit to *generic-c-hashmap*, if you use it in a binary distribution, but you may if you want to,
 * you have to put the license file in your source code distribution and must attribute the contributers to *generic-c-hashmap* in the respective source code files.